French nobility

-From 1814 to 1848 (Bourbon Restoration in France and July Monarchy) and from 1852 to 1870 (Second French Empire) the French nobility was restored as an hereditary distinction without privileges and new hereditary titles were granted.
+From 1814 to 1848 (Bourbon Restoration in France and July Monarchy) and from 1852 to 1870 (Second French Empire) the French nobility was restored as a hereditary distinction without any privileges and new hereditary titles were granted.
 Since the beginning of the French Third Republic on 4 September 1870 the French nobility has no legal existence and status.
 However, the former authentic titles transmitted regularly can be recognized as part of the name after a request to the Department of Justice.

 Families of the French nobility could have two origins as to their principle of nobility: the families of immemorial nobility and the ennobled families.